nnellans/bash-guide/README.md

 # Viewing Variables, Functions, and Aliases

-There are multiple commands to view all of the Shell variables, Environment variables, Functions, and Aliases that are defined in your environment.
+There are multiple commands to view the Shell variables, Environment variables, Functions, and Aliases that are defined in your environment.
 Below, you'll see a graphic I created that shows some of those commands, and what information each one will return.

 ![](images/bash-environment.png)